 Sen of Japan

-Sen of Japan is something like a waterfront Bar.
+Sen of Japan is something like a waterfront bar/ restaurant.

-Some seats have a view of the Mairna Bay waterfront.
+Some seats have a view of the Marina Bay waterfront.
 (The counter seats don't, as your back is towards the waterfront.)
 The seats by the window are the perfect spot to look out on the Bay whilst staying in AC.
-(Unfortunately, the restaurant doesn't do alfresco dining.)
+(Unfortunately, the restaurant doesn't do alfresco dining.
+Also, in the afternoon, they draw the shades to reduce the glare so there's no view.)

 Sen of Japan has the most extensive menu out of all the Japanese places on this list.

 I had the Bara Chirashi Lunch Set.
-It was only $38 and tasted good but it was TINY.
-Like maybe 15% the size of the one at Wakuda (which admittedly is very generously portioned)?
+It was only $38 (for weekdays- the weekend lunch is $78) and tasted good but it was TINY.
+(I used to be 15% the size of the one at Wakuda but Wakuda has since shrunk their portions so they're about the same size in 2025.)
+The Premium Bara Chirashi, which comes with uni (you need to pay more), is more filling.

 And since I wasn't full, I had to have a dessert too- the Yuzu cheesecake was still frozen when it arrived!
 Not a good way to end the meal.